Thai protesters rally against PM ahead of Senate vote

 Over the past five months, protesters have shut state offices and disrupted a February 2 election which was nullified by a court on March 21, leaving Thailand in political limbo and Yingluck at the head of a caretaker government with limited powers.

-Election officials have said it will take at least three months to organise a new election.
+Election officials have said it will take at least three months to organize a new election.

 Since the current round of protests kicked off in November, 23 people have been killed in sporadic political violence.